joelparkerhenderson/git-commit-message/README.md

 We reject using a ticket id number in the summary line.

-  * Inteaad, we use fully-qualified URLs in the commit message body.
+  * Instead, we use fully-qualified URLs in the commit message body.

   * This is because many of our projects use multiple tracking systems, and multiple ways of launching a URL.